Behind The Wheel with ADHD: Driving Safety Tips for Teens

-A teen getting behind the wheel for the first time is nerve-wracking for any parent.
-But add in ADHD and parents also have to watch for symptoms that might cause distracted driving.
+A teen learning to drive is nerve-wracking for any parent.
+But add in ADHD, and parents also have to watch for symptoms that might cause distracted or impulsive driving.
 Learn how to keep your teen safe on the road.

-Teens and adults with ADHD are more likely than others to be careless drivers, experts believe.
-In fact, studies have found that teens and adults with attention deficit disorder are nearly twice as likely as the general population to have had their licenses suspended.
+Teens and adults with attention deficit hyperactivity disorder (ADHD or ADD) are more likely than others to be careless drivers, experts believe.
+In fact, studies have found that teens and adults with ADHD are nearly twice as likely as the general population to have had their licenses suspended.

 “The problem is that the skills affected by ADHD are the ones you most need for driving,” says psychologist Nadine Lambert, Ph.D. of the University of California at Berkeley.
 “People with ADHD have serious difficulties planning ahead, following through, and staying on task — things you need to do to drive safely.”

 When driving, teens and adults with ADHD are significantly more likely to be convicted for speeding, not obeying signs and signals, following too closely, improper passing, and not following road markings.
 Additionally they’re at least somewhat more likely than those without ADHD to participate in reckless driving, drunk driving, and poor lane placement.

 This doesn’t mean that you have to avoid driving all together as an adult or sign on to being your child’s chauffeur for the rest of your life.
 Here, you can learn safety tips, suggestions for how to teach a child with ADHD to drive, setting driving rules and more about being safe behind the wheel.